 Sec.
 1. Establishment.
 When 15 or more members are interested in discussing a common problem which falls within the scope of the Association but which is not the responsibility of a single committee, they may form a discussion group after approval of a signed petition presented to the Board of Directors.
 The petition shall include the purpose of the group and the requirements for membership.

 Sec.
 2. Discontinuance.
-The Board, upon the recommendation of the Committee on Organization and Bylaws, or upon recommendation of the Group itself, may discontinue a discussion group when in its opinion the usefulness of the group has ceased.
+The Board, upon the recommendation of the Organizational Effectiveness Committee, or upon recommendation of the Group itself, may discontinue a discussion group when in its opinion the usefulness of the group has ceased.

 Sec.
 3. Membership.
 Membership is limited to ALSC members who have direct contact with the problems and concerns that relate to the group.